rafurr/react-material-ui-components/README.md

-# React Material UI Components!
+# React Material-UI Components!

-The intent of this project is to showcase Material-UI components and how to use them.
+The intent of this project is to showcase new Material-UI components and how to use them.
 At some point, I may separate each of the components into their own projects.

 The component below is the SpeedDial.
 There are two states of the SpeedDial.
 In its closed state, a single component, FloatingActionButton, is shown.
 Whan the user hovers over or clicks/taps on the button, one or more other FloatingActionButton are shown and can be used to execute actions.